HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Background - Distributed Training on AWS

-\textbf{Neuron Distributed Training Library} (NDTL), as part of Neuron SDK, is developed to support high-efficiency distributed training on \trainium: \begin{itemize} [leftmargin=3mm,noitemsep,nolistsep] \item NDTL supports a variety of existing distributed training techniques, such as 3D parallelism~\cite{shoeybi2020megatronlm} , i.e., Tensor Parallelism (TP), Pipeline Parallelism (PP) and Data Parallelism (DP).
+\textbf{NeuronX Distributed Training} (NxDT)\footnote{{https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/nxd-training/overview.html}}, as part of Neuron SDK, is developed to enable high-efficiency distributed training on \trainium: NxDT supports a variety of distributed training techniques, such as 3D parallelism~\cite{shoeybi2020megatronlm}, i.e., Tensor Parallelism (TP), Pipeline Parallelism (PP) and Data Parallelism (DP).
 To reduce the activation memory during training, activation checkpointing~\cite{chen2016training} and sequence parallelism \cite{korthikanti2022reducing} are naturally supported with the 3D parallelism.
-NDTL also supports Zero Redundancy Optimizer Stage 1 (ZeRO-1)~\cite{rajbhandari2020zero} to shard optimizer states.
-3D parallelism and ZeRO-1 can be applied simultaneously during training. \item NDTL provides unified interfaces to port users’ models and training scripts on \trainium~ accelerators.
-The NDTL interfaces are friendly to Huggingface \texttt{transformers} library \cite{wolf-etal-2020-transformers}.
-To train models from Huggingface \texttt{transformers} on \trainium~ accelerators with NDTL, it only requires simple code changes in certain layers of the model. \item NDTL supports TP with mixed degrees, i.e., users can use more than one TP degrees to shard different model parameters.
-TP with mixed degrees is used to handle the case when the LLM has some model parts are not compatible with a unified large TP degree, e.g., when the Grouped Query Attention (GQA)~\cite{hudson2019gqa} is applied, which prevents for using a unified TP degree to the whole model. \item NDTL supports automatic fault recovery and checkpointing.
-Checkpointing is optimized to save/load on different machines quickly at the same time, and even able to save asynchronously.
-In case of hardware failures or communication timeouts, NDTL can automatically restart training from latest saved checkpoints without manual intervention, which is critical for maintaining system uptime and stability. \end{itemize}
+NxDT also supports Zero Redundancy Optimizer Stage 1 (ZeRO-1)~\cite{rajbhandari2020zero} to shard optimizer states, which can be applied simultaneously with 3D parallelism.
+NxDT provides unified interfaces to port custom models and run training scripts on AWS \trainium.
+To train models from Huggingface \texttt{transformers} library on \trainium~accelerators with NxDT, it only requires simple code changes in certain layers of the model.
+NxDT supports TP with mixed degrees, i.e., users can use more than one TP degrees to shard different model parameters.
+This is helpful when some model parts of LLMs are not compatible with a unified large TP degree, e.g., with Grouped Query Attention (GQA)~\cite{hudson2019gqa}.
+Finally, NxDT supports automatic fault recovery and checkpointing.
+In case of hardware failures or communication timeouts, NxDT can automatically restart training from latest auto-saved checkpoints without manual intervention, which is critical for maintaining system uptime and training efficiency.